 We are excited to welcome three new graduate students: Hongruo Zhang, William Li, and Julian Moran.

-Welcome to Tosif, our new Postdoctoral Fellow, from Okinawa!
-He is handling the cold shock alright
+Welcome to Tosif Ahamed, our new Postdoctoral Fellow, from Okinawa!
+He is handling the cold shock alright.

-Congratulations to Daniel and Lisa for becoming parents!
+Congratulations to Daniel and Lisa on becoming parents!
 Welcome, baby Andrew Zhao Witvliet!

-With Shangbang Gao: An upconversion nanoparticle enables near infrared-optogenetic stimulation, ACS Nano.
+With Shangbang Gao: An upconversion nanoparticle enables near infrared-optogenetic stimulation, ACS Nano (PDF)

 Welcome to our new graduate student, Mona Wong!

-With Quan Wen and Shangbang Gao: A review on the C. elegans motor circuit, is online at the Royal Philosophical Transactions B.
+With Quan Wen and Shangbang Gao: A review on the C. elegans motor circuit, now published in Royal Philosophical Transactions B. (PDF)

 Congratulations to our collaborator, the Wen lab.
 Their study of the forward motor circuit oscillator is accepted for publication by the PNAS.
 Glad to be part of this nice work